4z0t/FAF-UI-Mods/README.md

 ## UI Revolution Project

 The goal of project is to utilize old UI mods and create new ones.
+New mods must be customizable in order for user to be able to enable/disable things user needs/doesn't need.
+Code base must be extendable for further development and be performant as well, so, user won't have issues with lagging game.

-Here are already mods having much more comfortable and customizable tools to work with.
+Here are already mods having more comfortable and customizable tools to work with.

 ### TeamInfo Share